Svision/UofT_CourseScript/README.md

 ```
 ***After changing the acronScript.py, open 'terminal' and cd to this script directory***\
 ***run `python3 acronScript.py`***
-> NOTE: Please refer to this video if you do not know how to change directory (cd) in terminal: https://www.youtube.com/watch?v=1rUFqkRQkok
+> Please refer to this video if you do not know how to change directory (cd) in terminal: https://www.youtube.com/watch?v=1rUFqkRQkok
 >> OR find kind CS students or developers to help you :)

+> NOTE: If any package is missing please install the packages by running pre-requiste three `pip3 install ...` command one-by-one.
 ##### Example:
 ```
 UTORID = "songcha8"